Synopsis

 Next to the Urban Quarter development lies ‘The Mounds’ – a beautiful and somewhat undiscovered wild nature haven.
 Artist Alex Godwin (Billy Colours) has chosen to celebrate and signpost the Mounds with her new permanent commission ‘Wildflower’.

 Hengrove Mounds, an old landfill site, and now a rich wildlife haven, is full of meadow grasses, wildlflowers, plants and insects.
 Sitting along the edge of this new development it remains somewhat hidden and ignored.
-Billy’s engagement, and subsequent concept, focussed on this overlooked gem.
+Billy’s engagement, and subsequent permanent sculptural work, focusses on celebrating this overlooked gem.

 Further Reading: